hamiltonnBC/Viking_History/viking-atlas-v2/ARCHITECTURE.md

 A third boolean `isHomeVisible` controls the About page overlay (`HomeSplash`), and `isRuneVisible` controls the Rune Translator overlay.

+A fourth state variable `scrollToEra: number | null` carries a one-way scroll signal from the Timeline to the Sidebar.
+It is set when the user clicks an era marker or arrow button, consumed by `Sidebar`'s `useEffect`, and immediately reset to `null` via `onScrollToEraConsumed`.

 Because the app is relatively simple, we elevate this state to the top-level container (`App.tsx`) and pass it via standard React props.

 ### 2. React-driven Data Visualization